Instance-Warp: Saliency Guided Image Warping for Unsupervised Domain Adaptation: Comparison with other Domain Adaptation Strategies

-\textbf{Results.} Table~\ref{tab:cs_dz_2} and~\ref{tab:cs_acdc_2} present results for Cityscapes $\rightarrow$ DarkZurich and Cityscapes $\rightarrow$ ACDC respectively.
-MIC (HRDA) corresponds to MIC and HRDA training strategies added to DAFormer.
-We compare with DAFormer and MIC (HRDA) with and without including our Instance-level image warping approach.
-We observe smaller improvements in conjunction with our method with MIC (HRDA) as HRDA uses multi-scale cropping strategies, which also attempts to alleviate scale bias to some extent.
+\textbf{Cityscapes $\rightarrow$ DarkZurich/ACDC Semantic Segmentation:} Table~\ref{tab:cs_dz_2} and~\ref{tab:cs_acdc_2} present results for Cityscapes $\rightarrow$ DarkZurich and Cityscapes $\rightarrow$ ACDC semantic segmentation, respectively.
+MIC (HRDA) refers to MIC and HRDA training strategies added to DAFormer.
+We compare DAFormer and MIC (HRDA) with and without our instance-level saliency guided image warping.
+We observe smaller improvements with our method when combined with MIC (HRDA) due to HRDA's use of multi-scale cropping.
+See next paragraph for explanations.

-As our instance-level image warping approach is orthogonal to other training strategies and can be used in plug-and-play manner, we studied the interaction of our method with MIC~\cite{hoyer2023mic} and HRDA~\cite{hoyer2022hrda} individually (See Table~\ref{tab:michrdaablation}).

-We observed that our method when employed in conjunction with MIC and HRDA consistently improved performance, however, was not able to improve upon the scenario where our method is applied to DAFormer directly.
-Moreover, HRDA failed to improve upon DAFormer itself when trained on DAFormer's training scale (\textit{1024 $\times$ 512}) instead of full scale (\textit{2048 $\times$ 1024}).

-We concluded that high resolution training is necessary for HRDA as posited~\cite{hoyer2022hrda} and the strategy does not work at all image scales.
-Further, we observed HRDA performs two kinds of cropping -- a HR-detail crop to better segment small object details and LR-context crop to adapt better to large objects.
-At DAFormer's training scales, the cropped size of the detail crop would be very small and hurt performance.
-The advantage of our instance-level warping method is that it increases focus on small object details, thus we replaced detail crop with our instance level image warping.
-Removing detail crop from HRDA improved performance over DAFormer itself, and in conjunction with our method showed the best performance.
+\textbf{Ablation on Cityscapes $\rightarrow$ ACDC Semantic Segmentation:} We studied the interaction of our saliency-guided image warping with MIC~\cite{hoyer2023mic} and HRDA~\cite{hoyer2022hrda} individually, as our method is orthogonal and plug-and-play.
+Table~\ref{tab:michrdaablation} shows that \textit{(a)} HRDA did not improve DAFormer when trained at DAFormer's scale (\textit{1024 $\times$ 512}) instead of full scale (\textit{2048 $\times$ 1024}). \textit{(b)} Our method improve performance for MIC and HRDA, but neither combination outperform DAFormer+Ours.
+We investigate and find that our limited improvement on HRDA is due to their use of `detail crop'. \textit{The HRDA detail crop focuses on small object regions, which our warping already oversamples.
+This results in redundant efforts and reduce overall effectiveness.} To verify this, we remove the detail crop from HRDA and observe that our method showed better improvement on this HRDA$^*$ variant (see Table~\ref{tab:michrdaablation}).